| Folk Music / Local Music

 in the Turkish states before Islam and Seljuk and Ottoman states with

+minor variations.
 There are three important symbols in this structure:

 Otağ (large tent) is the place where the khan or the commander